 Save Money by Switching from Intuit

-Despite Intuit’s best efforts other processors are able to offer credit card processing for Quickbooks through software add-ons called plug-ins.
-Plug-ins are often proprietary and have varying degrees of effectiveness.
-Some may require double-entry, while others boast functionality that is virtually identical to the native Quickbooks processes.
+Despite Intuit’s best efforts, other processors are able to offer credit card processing for Quickbooks through software add-ons called plugins.
+Some plugins are proprietary and only work with one processor while others are universal and can work with multiple processors.
+However, each plugin functions a little differently.
+Some may require double-entry, while others boast functionality that is virtually identical to the native QuickBooks processes.
+If you prefer to initiate transactions directly in QuickBooks, there are plugins that allow for that as well.